 Forms.
-If you choose to file paper, FILE the ORIGINAL form from this booklet, not a copy; or a form from an approved software package.
+If you choose to file paper, FILE the ORIGINAL form, not a copy; or a form from an approved software package.
 Visit our web site for a list of approved software vendors.
 To obtain a KDOR printed form, call the Taxpayer Assistance Center.